Introduction to platelet concentrates

 In the present discussion, we shall study in detail various forms of platelet concentrates and their application in periodontal regeneration.

 Wound healing is a complex process which involves many cell types and growth factors 4-6.
-Platelets contain high quantities of key growth factors, which are involved in cell proliferation, matrix remodelling and angiogenesis.
-These include PDGF-AB (platelet-derived growth factor AB), IGF (insulin like growth factors), TGF β-1 (transforming growth factor β-1) and VEGF (vascular endothelial growth factor), which have a well established role during wound healing 7-9.
-The rationale behind use of platelet concentrates is to provide these growth factors in high concentration in the healing area promoting the healing and hence the regenerative process.
-These growth factors have been shown to improve cell migration and proliferation, as well as extra-cellular matrix formation.
+Platelets contain high quantities of key growth factors, which are involved in cell proliferation, matrix remodeling, and angiogenesis.
+These include PDGF-AB (platelet-derived growth factor AB), IGF (insulin-like growth factors), TGF β-1 (transforming growth factor β-1) and VEGF (vascular endothelial growth factor), which have a well-established role during wound healing 7-9.
+The rationale behind the use of platelet concentrates is to ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……….